open-telemetry/oteps/text/0098-metric-instruments-explained.md

 ### Rate support

-Rate aggregation is supported for Counter, DeltaObserver, and SumObserver instruments in the default implementation.
+Rate aggregation is supported for Counter and SumObserver instruments in the default implementation.

-Non-additive instruments do not express a sum, therefore are not useful for aggregating rates.

 The `UpDown-` forms of additive instrument are not suitable for aggregating rates because the up- and down-changes in state may cancel each other.

+Non-additive instruments can be used to derive sum, meaning rate aggregation is possible when the values are non-negative.
+There is not a standard non-additive instrument with a non-negative refinement in the standard.

 ### Defalt Aggregations